Elon, North Carolina

 Hannah said, “The Lord will judge the ends of the earth” (I Samuel 2:10).
 He has not done that yet.
 She said that the Lord “will give strength to his king.”
-Hannah lived in the time of the judges when there was no king.
+When Hannah lived, there was no king in Israel.
+She in the time of the judges.
 This prayer is prophetic.

 Three, it is a POETIC PRAYER.
 There is a lot of poetry in this prayer.
 God is called a rock (I Samuel 2:2).
 God is not a literal rock.
 This is a metaphor.
 Hannah says, “my horn is exalted in the Lord” (I Samuel 2:1).
 People do not have horns.
 This is poetry.